ros2/ros2_documentation/source/How-To-Guides/Releasing/Index-Your-Packages.rst

 For each ROS distribution you want to release into:

 1. fill out the following template
-2. put the filled-out template into the ``distribution.yaml`` file in the corresponding ROS distro's folder
+2. put the filled-out template into the ``distribution.yaml`` file in the corresponding ROS distribution's folder

 .. code-block:: yaml